 Like the rest of the whole house RO systems, the Aqustar-H2O system requires a holding tank to make it a true whole-house system.
 One of the advantages of tankless systems is their versatility.
 In the end, you may spend significantly less than buying a complete system such as the Crystal Quest system.
 Unlike Crystal Quest, Aquastar-H2O systems are manufactured in Taiwan, though, made in Taiwan is not the same as made in China.
 Expect a higher quality water filtration system from Taiwan than you’d find coming from mainland China.

 All in all, this system and the iSpring system in my guide are worth a look for smaller households.

-How to Choose the Best Whole House RO System for Well Water
+How to Choose the Best Whole House Reverse Osmosis System for Well Water

 - Hard Well Water – As I mentioned earlier in the guide, if you have very hard well water complete with sediment and a high TDS, a sediment pre-filter is necessary along with a water softener to achieve the best results.
 By installing these systems before your RO system, you’ll significantly extend the life of the pricer filters in your RO system and the RO membrane itself.

 - UV Purification – Harmful microorganisms, including bacteria, can contaminate private wells due to runoff from rainfall and snowmelt.
 While RO membranes do an excellent job of removing everything from your well water, they may not eliminate all harmful microorganisms.
 Adding a UV filter to your system is a nearly guaranteed way to eliminate all harmful microorganisms, especially when used in conjunction with an RO membrane.
 For this reason, I ranked the HydroSense-0500UV as the best whole house reverse osmosis system for well water.